gwlucastrig/gridfour/README.md

 Our hope is that by providing this tool, investigators will be able to focus on their own research and leave the details of file-management to the G93 tools.

+### Help Wanted ###
+We are finishing up the initial implementation of G93.
+We are looking for developers interested in porting it to additional languages (such as C#, C++, Rust) and creating Python bindings.
+We are also looking for users with ideas for new features and how to apply the library.

 ## Things to Come
 The Gridfour Software Project is still in its infancy.
 There is a lot